maricastroc/maricastroc/README.md

 # Mariana Castro 👩‍💻

 👋 Hello there!
-I’m Mariana and i'm a front-end developer.
+I’m Mariana and i'm a fullstack developer, mainly work with React.js and PHP / Laravel for application development.
-_(though, I gotta confess I’ve been flirting with backend lately, so maybe throw in 'PHP enthusiast' too?)_

  ⚡ I’m super passionate about tech and coding, and when I’m not 100% deep into a project, you’ll probably find me geeking out over new technologies.
 Oh, and I’m also a big fan of sports, beagles, and dark chocolate with mint (yes, it’s a thing!).
 I love working in teams and sharing knowledge, so feel free to hit me up for a chat or to brainstorm new ideas.